-B. Mandatory annual training for city employees and officials
+Mandatory annual training for city employees and officials

-(1) Each department head, alderman or ethics officer shall provide to the Board the schedule by which they intend to have their employees and officials complete the annual training.
-One month after the date on which that department or office has indicated that its training commenced, the Executive Director will send each department head, alderman and ethics officer a list of employees and officials who have and have not yet completed training.
+(i) Each department head, City Council member or ethics officer shall provide to the Board the schedule by which they intend to have their employees and officials complete the annual training.
+One month after the date on which that department or office has indicated that its training commenced, the Executive Director will send each department head, City Council member and ethics officer a list of employees and officials who have and have not yet completed training.
 The Executive Director shall also send such list of appointed officials on the first of each month to the designated representative from the Office of Legislative Counsel and Government Affairs.